polluks/oblast/README.md

 When your fuel runs out, the game will tally your final score.
 You receive one point for each bomb detonated (either by shooting it directly or destroying it in a chain reaction).
 You can also receive a special bonus of 1,000 points for triggering one of up to seven secret conditions on each screen you complete.
 You can receive multiple special bonuses on a single screen.
 If you beat the high score, you win an on-screen champion "medal."
 Congratulations!

+If you want to quit a game early, press the Control, Shift and Commodore keys together at once, and the game will end immediately and compute your score.

 After you have completed at least one game, if you want to play again with the same settings, just press the fire button on the title screen instead of F1 and it will "quick start" into a new game right away.
 Otherwise, you can press F1 for different options.

 Game modes F5 and F7 play differently.
 F5 "More Like Classic Blasto" generates screens more like the classic Blasto game in the arcade and on the TI 99/4A using a similar density of bombs and obstacles.
 In this mode, your shells recycle right away as soon as they hit something, and the game clears trails for you to move around in, but play is otherwise the same.
 Some of the special bonuses are disabled in this mode.